 - Rebuilt portions of the car that are not built up to the manufacturer’s standards, and which are of a generally lower quality than they would be had the car not been flooded.

 Note that some unscrupulous buyers engage in an illegal process known as title washing.
 With title washing schemes, owners register a car in a foreign state in an attempt to obscure its salvage history.
-Watch out for these potentially dangerous cars, and know that engaging in title washing yourself can subject you to civil and criminal penalties.
+Watch out for these potentially dangerous cars.
+Also know that engaging in title washing yourself can subject you to civil and criminal penalties.

 Rebuilding a Car’s Title in West Virginia